 reg import .\AtestkeyCloudInfra.reg

-- You can create an empty folder anywhere on your device and place the registry export file (.reg file) and the PowerShell script file into that folder.
+- Create an empty folder anywhere on your device and place the registry export file (.reg file) and powerShell script file into this folder.

 - Create an empty folder, for example, C:\output or anywhere else.